Light Fantastic: felted fairy lights

 Out of stock

-In the third of our series of wet felting workshops, our Collectivist Susan Thomson of The Wee Garden Studio will teach us how to make a nightlight using a range of felting and embellishment techniques.
+In the second of our series of felting workshops, our Collectivist Susan Thomson of The Wee Garden Studio will teach us how to make a string of fairylights using a range of felting and embellishment techniques.

-Places are strictly limited to six people and will be allocated on a first come, first served basis but should demand exceed supply we will place names on a waiting list and run another workshop later in the year.
+Places are strictly limited to eight people and will be allocated on a first come, first served basis but should demand exceed supply we will place names on a waiting list and run another workshop later in the year.
+Strict social distancing measures will be employed and masks must be worn.

-At the end of the workshop, you will have your own nightlight to take home!
+At the end of the workshop, you will have your own string of lights to take home!

 Susan Thomson in her own words: